Not sure if Pet Passages is right for you?

 Explanation

-This risk was not identified in the FDD package.
-Item 1 indicates the franchisor is privately held by its founder, Michael Harris, with no disclosure of ownership by a private equity firm.
-This risk matters because PE ownership can sometimes lead to strategies focused on short-term profits, such as cutting franchisee support or increasing fees, rather than the long-term health of the brand.
+This risk was not identified in the FDD Package, as there is no disclosure of ownership by a private equity firm.
+Such ownership can sometimes lead to strategies focused on short-term profits over the long-term health of the brand and its franchisees.
+It is still important to understand the franchisor's ownership structure and their long-term goals for the system.

 Potential Mitigations